Anthony Quinn: Painting and writing

 Art critic Donald Kuspit explains, "Examining Quinn's many expressions of creativity together—his art, collecting, and acting—we can see that he was a creative genius."

 Early in life, Quinn had an interest in painting and drawing.
 Throughout his teenaged years, he won various art competitions in California and focused his studies at Polytechnic High School in Los Angeles on drafting.
 Later, Quinn studied briefly under Frank Lloyd Wright through the Taliesin Fellowship — an opportunity created by winning first prize in an architectural design contest.
 Through Wright's recommendation, Quinn took acting lessons as a form of postoperative speech therapy, which led to an acting career that spanned over six decades.

 Apart from art classes taken in Chicago during the 1950s, Quinn never attended art school; nonetheless, taking advantage of books, museums, and amassing a sizable collection, he managed to give himself an effective education in the language of modern art.
 By the early 1980s, his work had caught the eyes of various gallery owners and was exhibited internationally, in Mexico City, Los Angeles, New York City, and Paris.
 His work is now represented in both public and private collections throughout the world.

 He wrote two memoirs, The Original Sin (1972) and One Man Tango (1997), a number of scripts, and a series of unpublished stories currently in the collection of his archive.

-Mafia

-Quinn made an appearance at the John Gotti trial, according to John H. Davis, author of Mafia Dynasty: The Rise and Fall of the Gambino Crime Family.
-He told reporters he wanted to play Paul Castellano, the boss of the Gambino family after Carlo Gambino.
-Gotti had Castellano murdered, becoming the boss of the Gambino family thereafter.
-Gotti was on trial concerning a variety of felony charges when Quinn visited the courtroom.

-Although he tried to shake hands with Gotti, federal marshals prevented him from doing so, Davis says.
-The actor interpreted the testimony of Sammy ("the Bull") Gravano, Gotti's underboss, against Gotti as "a friend who betrays a friend."
-He had not come to "judge" Gotti, Quinn insisted, but only because he wanted to portray Castellano, who inspired the actor because he had had a "30-year-old" mistress, which Quinn believed was "a beautiful thing".
-He later portrayed Gambino family underboss Aniello Dellacroce in the 1996 HBO film Gotti, as well as Joe Masseria in the 1991 film Mobsters.

-Quinn had a personal relationship with New York City Mafia crime boss Frank Costello and other Genovese gangsters.